-In 2017, the Washington State Legislature charged the Office of Superintendent of Public Instruction (OSPI) to convene a workgroup to build upon the work of the Washington Social Emotional Learning Benchmarks Workgroup (2016) to identify and articulate developmental indicators for each grade level for each social emotional learning (SEL) benchmark.
-To support the development of the SEL indicators, OSPI requested that the American Institutes for Research (AIR) conduct an initial scan of relevant literature (theoretical and empirical) related to each of the Washington State K-12 Social Emotional Learning Standards to look at each competency through a developmental lens and identify any relevant gaps in the literature.
+In 2017, the Office of Superintendent of Public Instruction (OSPI) convened another workgroup to build upon and continue the work of the 2015 Washington Social Emotional Learning Benchmarks Workgroup (SELB).
+The Washington State Legislature directed both OSPI and the second SEL workgroup to develop detailed, culturally relevant grade-level SEL indicators for the existing Benchmarks, solicit feedback from statewide stakeholders, and develop a model of evidence-based best practices for implementation of grade-level SEL indicators.
+To support and inform the workgroup's development of SEL indicators, OSPI requested that the American Institutes for Research (AIR) conduct an initial scan of relevant literature (theoretical and empirical) related to each one of Washington State's K--12 Social Emotional Learning Standards.